mschlech/SoundCloudWallpaper/README.md

 SoundCloudWallpaper
 ===================
+A LiveWallpaper which retrieves SoundCloud tracks or favorites of a sound cloud user.

 ## Screenshots on a low end aldi mobile
 ![HomeScreen](https://github.com/mschlech/SoundCloudWallpaper/raw/master/pics/soundcloudwallpaper1.png)
+A homescreen wiht the livewallpaper
-![HomeScreen surfing on soundcloud wave](https://github.com/mschlech/SoundCloudWallpaper/raw/master/pics/soundcloudpressbelowTitle.png)
+![HomeScreen surfing on soundcloud wave](https://github.com/mschlech/SoundCloudWallpaper/raw/master/pics/soundcloudpressbelowTitle.png) sliding from one virtual screen to another following the waveform
-![HomeScreen resource settings tracks or favorites](https://github.com/mschlech/SoundCloudWallpaper/raw/master/pics/soundcloudresourcesettings.png)
+![HomeScreen resource settings tracks or favorites](https://github.com/mschlech/SoundCloudWallpaper/raw/master/pics/soundcloudresourcesettings.png) setting manually the source where to get soundcloud content ( tracks/resource ) more to come.

-A LiveWallpaper which retrieves SoundCloud tracks or favorites of a sound cloud user.

 ## Dependencies

  * Add android-support-v4.jar